 “When you’re bidding a job and you’re talking to your customer in theory about what you’re going to do, it’s different than showing them what you’re actually going to do with a drawing,” Harrison says.

 Coming up with the equipment list for each job required estimators to painstakingly count each piece manually.

 “When you’re looking at a drawing on a piece of paper, it takes forever to count each one by hand,” Harrison says.

 To stand out and improve cost-effectiveness, Tennessee Scaffolding needed a way to speed up its operations and distinguish its presentation from that of competitors.

-After using other Avontus Software products for more than a decade, Harrison adopted Scaffold Designer in late 2015.
+After using other Avontus Software products for more than a decade, Harrison adopted Avontus Designer in late 2015.
 He says learning to use the software was simple, even though he didn’t have specialized technical skills and couldn’t operate programs like AutoCAD.
-“With Scaffold Designer, the only skill you need is imagination,” he says.
+“With Avontus Designer, the only skill you need is imagination,” he says.

 Being able to instantly produce a materials list for projects has helped the company budget more effectively and has sped up deliveries to customers.
 “It’s made a huge difference.
 It’s at least cut the time in half — maybe more.
 You get more production, so you’re getting a better value on your time spent on each job,” Harrison says.

 While Tennessee Scaffolding usually serves heavy construction jobs — from the University of Memphis dorms to a new convention center and hotel near Graceland — a favorite local job is the annual World Championship Barbecue Cooking Contest in Memphis.
 Since the mid-1990s, the firm has designed and built temporary dual-level structures to serve as booths for the contestants.

 As the annual contest has grown, competition has gotten steeper.
 Showing impressive drawings through Avontus Designer has helped the company stay ahead of rivals at the festival and beyond.